ball2004244/phone_app/README.md

 # phone_app
-This is a test app written by React Native
+This is a test app written by React Native.
+You can test this app with expo extension.